This article may contain compensated links. Please read disclaimer for more info.

 The Cité de Carcassonne is the perfect starting point for any road trip in the Cathar region of France.
-You can start by visiting the Cité and the Castle of Carcassonne before hitting the road to explore other sites in the Cathar country.
-This 5-day Cathar Country road trip, with a start and finish in Carcassonne, is one of the best road trips in France and covers the main Cathar sites in the region.
+This 5-day Cathar Country road trip, which starts and finishes in Carcassonne, is one of the best road trips in France and covers the main Cathar sites in the region – Click here to rent a car in Carcassonne